-Let’s face it – even if your kids don’t mind the “crust” of the bread…eating a sandwich without the crust is sometimes just a little more fun.
+Let’s face it, even if your kids don’t mind the “crust” of the bread, eating a sandwich without the crust is sometimes just a little more fun.
 My kids do currently eat the crust at our house so homemade “Uncrustables” are not something I plan on doing every day, but will I do it on occasion just to switch things up?
 Absolutely.

 One complaint from blog readers about making these sandwiches without the crust though is that they hate to waste food.
 So in addition to showing you how to make [and freeze] your own homemade “Uncrustables” I’ve got some solutions for those bread ends as well.

-First of all, why make your own “Uncrustables?”
-Three main reasons…
+Why make your own “Uncrustables?”

 - You can control the ingredients (see “Exhibit A” below).